Smock mill: Ireland

+United States

 Massachusetts

+There are two operating smock mills in Massachusetts, one on Nantucket Island and one in Orleans.

-There is an operating smock mill on Nantucket Island, Massachusetts.
-Built in 1746 by Nathan Wilbur, a Nantucket sailor who had spent time in Holland, the "Old Mill" is the oldest functioning mill in the United States.
-It is the only surviving mill of the four smock mills that once stood on Popsquachet ("windy hill" in the Wampanoag language) overlooking Nantucket town.
-Until late in the 19th century, there was a fifth Nantucket mill called "Round-Top Mill" on the site of the present New North Cemetery.
+"Old Mill" is the oldest functioning mill in the United States, built in 1746 by a Nantucket sailor who had spent time in Holland, Nathan Wilbur.
+It is the only survivor of four smock mills that once stood on Popsquachet ("windy hill" in the Wampanoag language) overlooking Nantucket town.
+Until late in the 19th century "Round-Top Mill" on the site of the present New North Cemetery joined them.

-The Old Mill was in a very poor derelict condition when it was sold for twenty dollars in 1828 to Jared Gardner for use as "firewood."
-Instead of dismantling it, Gardner, a carpenter by trade, restored the mill to working condition making it capable once again of grinding corn.
-The mill was sold again in 1866 to John Francis Sylvia, a Portuguese miller of Azorean descent, who operated it for many years with his assistant Peter Hoy until it fell into disuse in 1892.
-In 1897, Miss Caroline French purchased the mill at an auction for $850 and donated it to the Nantucket Historical Association (NHA).
-The NHA restored it in 1937 and continues to maintain it, grind corn and guide tours of the mill during the summer and early autumn.
+The Old Mill was in a derelict condition when it was sold for twenty dollars in 1828 to Jared Gardner for use as "firewood."
+Instead of dismantling it, Gardner, a carpenter by trade, restored the mill to working condition.
+It was sold again in 1866 to John Francis Sylvia, a Portuguese miller of Azorean descent, who operated it for many years with his assistant Peter Hoy until it fell into disuse in 1892.
+In 1897 Miss Caroline French purchased the mill at an auction for $850 and donated it to the Nantucket Historical Association (NHA).
+The NHA restored it in 1937 and continues to maintain it, grind corn, and guide tours during the summer and early autumn.